Dian Farmer Learning To Grow Our Own Food

 The perfect land for gardening is healthy and thriving with life.
 There are three main things you need to look out for if you want to build the perfect soil for your garden and any potted plant you might have.

 First, it has to have a good texture.
-Healthy soil has a crumbly and aerated texture that’s the perfect space for growing roots.
+Healthy good soil has a crumbly and aerated texture that’s the perfect space and soil depth for growing roots.
+This is the best option and a great way to achieve healthy plant growth.

 Second, it has plenty of organic matter in the form of humus—decomposed plant and animal tissue that improves the texture and helps provide essential nutrients to plants.